GameFoundry/bsf/Documentation/Manuals/Native/meshes.md

 ===============
 [TOC]

 Mesh is an object represented by a set of points, their properties and a set of primitives formed by those points.
-In Banshee mesh is represented with the @ref bs::Mesh "Mesh" and @ref bs::MeshCore "MeshCore" classes.
+In Banshee mesh is represented with the @ref bs::Mesh "Mesh" and @ref bs::ct::Mesh "ct::Mesh" classes.
 Both of these provide almost equivalent functionality, but the former is for use on the simulation thread, and the latter is for use on the core thread.
 If you are confused by the dual nature of the objects, read the [core thread](@ref coreThread) manual.

 We're going to focus on the simulation thread implementation in this manual, and then note the differences in the core thread version at the end.